jdyen/trait-ipm/README.md

 -impute-trait-data.R imputes missing trait data using a hierarchical Bayesian variation of probabilistic matrix factorization (see Schrodt et al. 2015, GEB 24:1510-1521 for details of the method).
 This model was implemented in Stan, using the rstan R package.
 -several additional scripts contain helper functions for the above scripts and should not need to be run directly.

+## Data availability
+All analyses using the COMPADRE and BIEN databases and all users should refer to their respective websites (www.compadre-db.org/ and biendata.org).
+For reproducibility purposes, users can re-run our analysis from scratch using the COMPADRE database v.4.0.1 and the included script to download BIEN trait data.
+Each step can take some time (>30 min), so we also provide pre-compiled .RData files with the trait and demographic data used in our analysis.
+These files are available at figshare.com/not_added_yet and are provided for reproducibility purposes only.
+Any users wishing to use COMPADRE or BIEN data should refer to the websites listed above and follow their respective data use policies.